engineersmy/code-kopi/README.md

 Starbucks One Utama.
 ```

+# What to expect

+We talk tech, live, rant about tech and stuff.
+Bring a project or a toy if you want to make things interesting.

 # Guideline

 We talk anything, just don't try to sell us stuff or pitch to us.